 - identify policies or regulations that create opportunities or problems for the proposal

-You can request notes from the meeting by contacting the Zoning Information Line.
+You can request notes from the meeting by contacting General Inquiries.
 Members of the public cannot attend these meetings.

 Share concerns about trees on a construction site